oneapi-src/oneDNN/tests/benchdnn/README.md

             as an error.
 Default is `false`.
  - `--canonical=true|false` -- If `true`, print all problem and descriptor settings with default values.
 Default is `false`.
+ - `--mem-check=true|false` -- When `true` (the default) a driver checks if problem memory requirement fits a device RAM capability.
+When verbose level with value `2` or higher is specified, driver gives a correspondent message if problem was skipped by RAM fit criteria.
  - `--perf-template={def [default], csv, CUSTOM_TEMPLATE}` -- A template to
             provide the output for a performance run.
 Refer to [performance report](doc/knobs_perf_report.md) for details.